Tour Length

 “Most Sabi Sands safaris follow a similar daily routine.
 Usually you’ll arrive in time for a light lunch on the balcony, often in view of a river or waterhole that attracts thirsty animals in the heat of the day.
 After a post-lunch siesta, you’ll assemble for afternoon tea, typically about two hours before sunset.
 You’ll then head out on a guided afternoon game drive, usually in a sturdy customized 4x4 with open sides and seating for between four and nine guests.
 Guides and trackers will often follow up on sightings from earlier that day, in particular lions, which seldom move far between midmorning and late afternoon.
 But they’ll also keep an eye and ear open for other wildlife, fresh footprints and alarm calls that might indicate a big cat is on the prowl.
 At dusk it’s customary to stop for sundowner drinks and snacks, before continuing on a night drive.
 The tracker will use a spotlight to try to locate nocturnal creatures, such as leopards, bush babies, genets, elephant shrews and small carnivores.
 You’ll return to the lodge or camp for dinner, which often consists of a buffet braai (barbecue) in a rounded rustic wooden shelter known as a boma.
 Don’t stay up too late, and think twice about that nightcap.
 You’ll be up again before dawn to go on a game drive in the early morning, which is often the most productive time for seeing big cats in action.
 Expect a short coffee break sometime on the morning game drive, before heading back to camp for a late breakfast or brunch.”

 “Property size and location are two factors to consider when choosing your Sabi Sands safari.
 Property size is possibly the most important factor for making the best of a holiday in Sabi Sands.
 Properties within the reserve break down into two broad types.
 The first consists of large blocks of land where game drives take place mostly or entirely on the one property, rather than traversing into neighboring ones.
-The second consists of small blocks of lands that have extensive cross-traversing agreements with other small properties.
+The second consists of small blocks of land that have extensive cross-traversing agreements with other small properties.
 In our experience you are best off on a property sufficiently large that no significant cross-traversing takes place.
 You will see fewer other vehicles than you would on a smaller property, and are more likely to be able to stick with good sightings without having to make way for other vehicles.
 The premier properties in this regard include Singita, Londolozi and Sabi Sabi.
 And none of these are as large or as free from traversing issues as MalaMala, a separately managed reserve bordered by Kruger to the east and Sabi Sands on the other three sides.
 When it comes to general location, avoid the most westerly block of properties, which tend to be small and relatively densely trafficked.
 If you visit in the dry winter months, an important consideration is Sabie or Sand River frontage.
 Properties away from both rivers may be rather deserted of wildlife during periods of drought.”

-3Which animals can I expect to see on a safari in Sabi Sands?
+3Which animals can I expect to see?

 “Sabi Sands prides itself on the quality of its big-cat sightings, and over the course of a few days, you can be reasonably confident of long encounters with all the Big Five.
 Lion and leopard are as good as certain, and there are few other places where leopards are so relaxed around vehicles.
 Other carnivores regularly seen in Sabi Sands include cheetah, black-backed jackal, spotted hyena, common genet, various types of mongoose and (more unusually) African wild dog.
 Sabi Sands tours place a strong emphasis on tracking down large carnivores, but you should encounter plenty of other wildlife too.
 Everyday sightings should include elephant, buffalo, giraffe, zebra, warthog, baboon, wildebeest, greater kudu, impala and various smaller antelope.
 Depending on access to water, you might also see hippos and crocodiles.
 The least certain of the Big Five are rhinos, which are less common in Greater Kruger than they were a few years back, due to a combination of commercial poaching and several years of drought.
 All the same, you’d be unlucky not to see a white rhino in Sabi Sands, but the smaller and more temperamental black rhino is quite scarce.
 More than 500 bird species are listed for Kruger, and most of these have also been recorded in Sabi Sands.
 The park is particularly rewarding when it comes to raptors and other large birds that are now scarce outside of protected areas, for instance southern ground hornbill, African fish eagle and Kori bustard.”